 Also living at 380 Marlborough was Charles J. Sprague’s son, Charles, a widower.
 He had married in February of 1879 to Ellen Billings and they had lived at 323 Commonwealth with her father, Horace Billings.
 She died in December of 1880 and he moved to live with his father soon thereafter.
 He married again in April of 1900 to Ellen Blake, and they moved to an apartment at 405 Marlborough.
 He was an oil merchant and later president of Chase-Shawmut Company, manufacturers of “electrical specialties.”

 Charles J. Sprague died in August of 1903.
-Lauriston and Helen Scaife continued to live at 380 Marlborough during the 1903-1904 winter season, but moved thereafter to North Cohasset.
+Lauriston and Helen Scaife continued to live at 380 Marlborough during the 1903-1904 winter season.
+They also maintained a home, Briar Hill in Cohasett.
+During the 1904-1905 winter season, they leased 353 Beacon, and by the 1906-1907 season they were living at 39 Newbury.

 On April 22, 1904, 380 Marlborough was purchased from Helen Scaife by Lucy (Rice) Jackson, the wife of Dr. Henry Jackson, a physician.
 They previously had lived at 309 Marlborough.